 It is an unusual occasion for such a knightly person to be around, with sun-kissed and healthy skin.

-Though it is a pity that his Siberian hazel¹-colored eyes look quite dangerous, they suit his occupation as a knight.
+A pity that his Siberian hazel¹-colored eyes look quite dangerous, they suit his occupation as a knight on the contrary.

 Though he wears a black shirt, it is clear that his muscles are pronounced.